codynova/tarot/readme.md

     cssOutputFile?: string
 }

+// Values from CommonOptions that are specified
+// here will be used as the default value for all
-type TopLevelOptions = CommonOptions & {
+// entries.
+Individual entries can override options. type BuildOptions = CommonOptions & {
     argv?: { prod?: boolean, analyze?: boolean }
     entries: { [key: string]: EntryOptions }
     aliases?: { [key: string]: string }